Random Reshuffling-Based Distributed Nash Equilibrium Seeking: Conclusion

 \section{Conclusion}

-This paper investigated random reshuffling based Nash equilibrium seeking for noncooperative games.
-We first considered the full-information setting and then extended the method to the distributed partial-decision information case.
-By introducing an intermediate reference trajectory and the corresponding shuffling variance, we characterized the epoch-wise structure of RR and established its convergence properties.
-In particular, under constant parameters, the proposed algorithm converges linearly to a neighborhood of the Nash equilibrium, while under diminishing parameters, exact convergence to the Nash equilibrium is achieved almost surely and in mean square.
-Numerical results further showed that RR consistently outperforms SGD with replacement under both oracle-complexity-matched and epoch-matched comparisons.
-Future work will focus on relaxing the strong monotonicity requirement and extending the proposed framework to broader classes of distributed stochastic games.
+This paper investigated random-reshuffling-based Nash equilibrium seeking for noncooperative games.
+We considered partial-decision-information case.
+By using a VI-based epoch-wise drift decomposition, we characterized the RR-induced inner-trajectory error and its coupling with local-estimate disagreement.
+Under constant stepsizes, the proposed methods converge linearly to an \(O(\alpha^2)\) mean-square neighborhood of the Nash equilibrium, while under diminishing stepsizes exact mean-square convergence is obtained.
+Numerical results show that RR consistently improves terminal accuracy over with-replacement SGD under comparable oracle complexity.
+Future work will focus on sharper permutation-dependent bounds, relaxing strong monotonicity, and extending the framework to broader classes of stochastic games.